ronbodnar/oxford-english-dictionary-parser/README.md

 # OED Word Parser

-**OED Word Parser** is a Python script designed to scrape and analyze word data from the Oxford English Dictionary (OED) website.
-This tool allows for efficient extraction of words, snippets, and parts of speech from OED search pages, with customizable settings for pagination and request delays.
+**OED Word Parser** is a Python-based tool designed to scrape and parse English word data from the Oxford English Dictionary (OED) website.
+This project provides a robust solution for extracting and managing word-related information, including definitions, snippets, and parts of speech.
+It’s particularly useful for linguists, language enthusiasts, and developers working with English language datasets.

 ## Table of Contents